saschameyen/Error_Reviews_Rouault_et_al_2018_by_Sascha_Meyen/README.md

 Run the R file in the root folder (reanalyse_rouault_et_al.R).
 The working directory must be in that folder too.
 For inspection of the validation scripts, navigate to the respective script in Scripts/validation/.

-For an easy access to the results that you should see if you run these scripts, here is the output it generates for me:
+For an easy access to the results that you should see if you run these scripts, here is the output it generates for me.
+Also see the most important reanalysis plot in file "factor_loadings_exp_1_and_2.pdf" where it is shown that the factor solution for Experiment 1 (which was not shown in the original study) looks similar to that of Experiment 2.
+However, despite this match, the relation to confidences are only partially replicated: In Experiment 1, the factor Implusivity did not coincide with overconfidence.

 ```
 #  -----------------------------------------------------------------------------